nnnnnzo/AudioFileTranslator/README.md

 # AudioFileTranslator ![V2](https://img.shields.io/badge/-V2-brightgreen) ![New](https://img.shields.io/badge/-new-orange)
 AFT is a python nano framework based on the googletrans and speech_recognition modules.
 AFT transcribe and translate an audio file to another language.
 The code is easy to understand and edit.

-*AFT work by using pip:
+*AFT can be installed by using pip:
 </br>
 ```shell
 $ pip install audioft